 The District shall post a notice to identify appropriate subjects of state preschool health and safety issues in each California state preschool program classroom in each school notifying parents, guardians, pupils and teachers of (1) the health and safety requirements under Title 5 of the California Code of Regulations that apply to California state preschool programs pursuant to HSC Section 1596.7925 and (2) where to get a form for a state preschool health and safety issues complaint.

-The District designee responsible for coordinating response to complaints, and for complying with state and federal civil rights laws is:
+The District designees responsible for coordinating response to complaints and for complying with state and federal civil rights laws are: